Home » Bread Recipes » Sourdough Starter 101: A 7-Day Guide To Your First Loaf

 This Sourdough Starter 101 is simple guide to take you through the exact steps to follow to bake your first loaf of sourdough bread in 1 week.
 No confusing steps, no pretentious language, super easy to follow!
 You’re 7 days away from baking your first loaf with just flour and water.

 There are tons of guides out there on how to make your own sourdough, but here is an easy step by step.
-I found other guides all to be complicated, pretentious, and difficult to understand for beginner bakers.
-This is here for the basics.
+I found other guides all to be complicated, pretentious, and difficult to understand for beginner bakers – here is a great guide for the basics!

 easy vegan sourdough bread recipe guide to sourdough starter discard vegan egg free baking non dairy free bread recipe with sourdough starter